 Probiotics are one of the fastest ways to boost immunity and support healthy digestion, both crucial steps in beating Candida.
-Look for a probiotic that will deliver its bacteria to your gut - our time-release probiotic is 15 times more effective at getting bacteria safely past stomach acid.
+Look for a probiotic with time-release tablets that will actually deliver its bacteria to your gut.

 It’s difficult to overstate the importance of probiotics as part of a Candida treatment plan.